Robinlovelace/open-gat/README.md

 transport infrastructure must *go somewhere* to optimise their ability to take people *where they want to go*, yet the importance of geography in transport systems is often overlooked (Rodrigue, Comtois, and Slack 2013).

-Transport planning is thus embedded within broader democratic processes *and* local geographic contexts.
+Transport planning is embedded within broader democratic processes *and* local geographic contexts.

 Effective transport planning is inherently embedded within democratic processes (to the extent that democracy exists in the area where